blackducksoftware/oh_delegator/Readme.md

 ## Usage

-The delegators can be placed anywhere in your application's load path, the only requirement is that it must be nested under the delegated object.
+The delegators can be placed anywhere in your application's load path, the only requirement is that it must be nested under the delegable object.

 ```ruby
 # app/delegators/account/profile_delegator.rb